izyware/av-stream/README.md

 # ChangeLog

+## V7.5
+* 75000012: update XQuartz setup instructions
+* 75000011: update keyboard command interface
+* 75000010: create setfastkeyboard script to allow for manual setup
+    * icewm may have another process overwriting keyboard settings post start up
+* 75000009: admin improve remotedesktop ui
+* 75000008: kinesis allow execInteractiveNonblocking for commands
+    * some command might fail when not running in interactive shell
+    * improve logging for command stdio
+* 75000007: componentize the virtualcamera stages and allow multi camera config sections
+    * improves flexibility for different icewm and workstation setups
+* 75000006: allow single string input for lib/shell
+* 75000005: implement amplifierGain for IzyAudioInputNode and organize into nodeConfig
+* 75000004: update audioAggregator and support mixWorkstationAudio acceptOnlyOutputWorkstationAudio acceptOnlyInputWorkstationAudio modes
+* 75000003: prevent double starts on nonBrowserSpeakerNode
+    * on MacOS systems it would freeze the process
+* 75000002: implement interactiveShell feature for lib/shell
+    * on Linux interactive shell might need to be explicitly specified
+* 75000001: implement apps/generic.js for converting shell commands into services
+    * use `pm2 start apps/generic.js --name service -- service` syntax

 ## V7.4
+* 74000013: add debug/audio module for audioinput
+    * this will be removed and functionality integrated ino the webAudio library
 * 74000012: implement workstationaudioin
 * 74000011: implement self installer
 * 74000010: workstationaudioin - upgrade and implement silenceDetector